 After they declare your car a total loss, the insurance company will give you the current cash value of the car.
 But, how do insurance companies know the fair market value?
 This is where things can get more complicated.

 Insurance companies have their own formulas to come up with these values.
 So it makes sense that their calculations may be different than other valuations.
 If the insurance company falls short of what you think your car’s value is, you can negotiate with them.

-The better you can back up your case with documentation and proof, you may have better chances of getting higher compensation.
-An attorney can help you gathering these documents and negotiating with the insurance company.
+The better you can back up your case with documentation and proof, you may have a better chance of getting higher compensation.
+An attorney can help you gather these documents and negotiate with the insurance company.

 Car Accident Attorneys in Las Vegas And Henderson

 A car accident can affect every aspect of your life, not only do you have to worry about your injuries but also your car repairs.
 If you have suffered from severe injuries because of a rental car accident, we can help you.
 Cogburn Law can provide you with legal counsel.
 Contact our Las Vegas and Henderson injury attorneys today for a free initial consultation!